garnservo/refFunctions/README.md

 #refFunctions v1.0#
-the QGIS plugin provide a 'Reference' group under field calculator with function for analytical or spatial reference to featurse in other layers.
+This QGIS plugin provides a 'Reference' group under field calculator with functions for analytical or spatial reference to features in other layers.
 Uninstalling plugin removes funtions from field calculator
 ##Table functions:
 **dbvalue(targetLayer,targetField,keyField,conditionValue)**